BPL Hosts Town Hall Meeting In South Eleuthera to Strengthen Transparency, Accountability and Communication With Consumers

 October 5, 2025

+Following the community feedback, Marcello noted that the meeting marked progress.
 “I believe they left this meeting understanding that we are actively working to deliver the level of service they deserve — reliable, consistent, and reflective of the value they pay for.”

 Media Contact